DerekWiner/alvearium/docs/ritual_index.md

 ## 🧠 Next Steps

-- Add dynamic tag taxonomy and filtering UI logic to repo (`ritual_index_view.rs`)
+- Refine and expose `ritual_index_view.rs` via UI route
-- Link listings to `ritual_capsules.md` for retrieval and lineage
-- Connect to `fork_registry.md` for variant tree visualization
-- Auto-link to this index from `ritual_market.md`
+- Auto-integrate new rituals from `ritual_capsules.md`
+- Dynamically display trust deltas and echo trails via `mirror_review.md`
+- Expand variant/fork display through `fork_registry.md`

+---

 > *"An index is not a library — it is a signal beacon.
 This is where rituals emerge from shadow."*